PHD59fr/utask/README.md

 - `dependencies`: a list of step names on which this step waits before running
 - `custom_states`: a list of personnalised allowed state for this step (can be assigned to the state's step using `conditions`)
 - `retry_pattern`: (`seconds`, `minutes`, `hours`) define on what temporal order of magnitude the re-runs of this step should be spread (default = `seconds`)
+- `resources`: a list of resources that will be used during the step execution, to control and limit the concurrent execution of the step (more information in [the resources section](#resources)).

 <p align="center">
 <img src="./assets/img/utask_backoff.png" width="70%">